IvanProdaiko94/Async-Buffer/README.md

 **AsyncBuffer**

 AsyncBuffer is used for async tasks accumulation and calling them sequentially after buffer limit will be exceeded.
+AsyncBuffer starts its operation automatically just task limit is reached.

+For example one can use this package to work with database.
+Imagine you can use http server working and on each request you must push some info to database.
+Instead of doing it each time you can push task to buffer and writing to database will start after limit is exceeded.

 Each task is provided with callback as first parameter.
 It must be called to proceed operation.
 You can optionally pass a parameter to the callback and it will be treated as a result of the task and stored inside `results` array.
 Second parameter in task is result if previous task (if no parameter provided `null` will be pushed to `results` array).